mazaziz/endpoint/README.md

 # endpoint
-A HTTP request router for Go.
+A robust HTTP request router for Go.

 Usage example:
 ```